Selkieceramics

 These came during a time of needing to use my voice and break free.

-In making these I was encouraging myself to find the strength to attune to the feelings of rupture and loss, of the vulnerability of belonging and connectedness.
-Amidst the pain were moments of exquisite aliveness, a disclosure of how deeply I love and a sifting of what to release and what to protect.
+In making these I was encouraging myself to see the beauty and strength in attuning to feelings of rupture and loss; of the vulnerability of belonging and connectedness.
+Amidst the pain were moments of expansion and exquisite aliveness, and a sifting of what to release, what to protect and what will take root.

 I used a different firing process, cone 10 gas.
 I found a beautiful opalescent glaze- fitting because opal in its greek origin means to see change!